ariga/atlas-provider-hibernate/README.md

 The properties parameter is the default settings used by the plugin, including ones read from the `properties` parameter.
 * `metadata-builder` - FQDN of a class that implements `java.util.Function.Function<org.hibernate.service.ServiceRegistry, org.hibernate.boot.Metadata>`.
 Used when you need to override the default `Metadata` used by the task. mutually exclusive with `packages` and `classes` arguments.
+* `enable-table-generators` - Atlas does not currently support generated fields that require data initialization such as `GenerationType.SEQUENCE`, `GenerationType.TABLE`, and `Generation.AUTO`.
+By default, the provider will throw an exception if it finds unsupported statements.
+By enabling this flag, the provider will print the unsupported SQL statements.
+  * **Make sure to apply the ignored statements (using `atlas migrate --env hibernate diff --edit`)** See more information on manual migrations [here](/versioned/diff)

 You can configure these flags by adding arguments in the `external_schema` block in `atlas.hcl`: